 It is important to note that various factors could affect how much you receive for the injuries you suffered due to workplace negligence.
 Please only use this table as a guide.
 The first entry of this table has not been taken from the JCG.

-Multiple Serious Injuries Plus Financial Expenses Serious Multiple severe injuries and their financial expenses such as travel and medical costs.
-Up to £1,000,000+
+Multiple Serious Injuries Plus Financial Expenses | Serious | Up to £1,000,000+ |

 What Else Can You Include In A Claim For Negligence In The Workplace?

-You can sue an employee for negligence and your payout could potentially be awarded under two heads of claim.
+You can sue an employer for negligence and your payout could potentially be awarded under two heads of claim.
 The figures in the table above are examples of general damages.
 This is the amount that’s awarded to cover the pain and suffering you have had to endure due to your injuries.

 However, it isn’t just the impact of the injuries on your quality of life that you can be compensated for.
 Compensation for negligence at work can also be awarded for other losses related to your injuries.